slingr-stack/google-calendar-package/README.md

 Note that the client must have access to the calendar resources.
 If you try to access to a resource that the user does not own the request will result in a 404 or 403 unauthorized error.

+To successfully use the Google Calendar package through a Service Account, please note the following requirements:

+### Domain-Wide Delegation (If you want to access all users' calendars within your organization):
+   If you wish to allow the Service Account to access the calendars of all users within your domain (Google Workspace/GSuite), you must configure Domain-Wide Delegation for the Service Account.
+This allows the Service Account to act on behalf of users in your organization.

+#### Steps to Set Up Domain-Wide Delegation:

+Enable Domain-Wide Delegation for the Service Account:

+1. Go to the Google Cloud Console.
+Navigate to IAM & Admin > Service Accounts.
+Select your Service Account and click on it.
+Under the Service Account details, enable Domain-Wide Delegation.
+Note the Client ID of the Service Account.
+Configure Delegation in Google Admin Console:

+2. Go to the Google Admin Console (you need to be a super administrator).
+Navigate to Security > API Controls.
+Under Domain-wide delegation, click Manage Domain Wide Delegation.
+Add the Client ID of your Service Account.
+Assign the necessary scopes (permissions) that you want the Service Account to access.

+### Share Individual User Calendars with the Service Account (If you want to access a specific user's calendar):
+   If you prefer to limit access to a specific user's calendar, you can share their calendar directly with the Service Account.

+#### Steps to Share a Calendar with the Service Account:

+Go to Google Calendar:

+1. Open Google Calendar with the user account whose calendar you want to share.
+Share the Calendar:

+2. On the left panel, find the calendar you want to share (under My calendars).
+Click on the three dots next to the calendar and select Settings and sharing.
+Scroll down to the Share with specific people section.
+Add the email address of the Service Account (this is typically in the format your-service-account@your-project.iam.gserviceaccount.com).
+3. Set the appropriate permissions, such as "See all event details" or "Make changes to events" (depending on your needs).

 ## Configuration Parameters
 If you have selected OAuth 2.0 authorization method, these are the field names to use the parameters with dynamic configuration.